 No auto-failover functionality

-When a deployment of Couchbase Server has less than two nodes, auto-failover is disabled.
-This is because with less than three nodes in the deployment, it’s not easy to determine which node is having an issue and thus avoid a split-brain configuration.
+When a deployment of Couchbase Server has fewer than three nodes, auto-failover is disabled.
+This is because with fewer than three nodes in the deployment, it’s not easy to determine which node is having an issue and thus avoid a split-brain configuration.